Identification

 Safe handling precautions, storage conditions, and workplace requirements

 Level 3 Aerosol.
 Pressurized container.
 Protect from sunlight and do not expose to temperatures exceeding 50°C/122 °F. Do not puncture, incinerate or crush.
 Do not handle or store near an open flame, heat or other sources of ignition.
-This material can accumulate static charge which may cause spark and become an ignition source.
-Avoid spark promoters.
-These alone may be insufficient to remove static electricity.
 Store in a well-ventilated place.
-Store away from incompatible materials (see Section 10 of the SDS).
+Store away from incompatible materials.

 Wash hands thoroughly after handling.
 Observe good industrial hygiene practices.

-Minimize fire risks from flammable and combustible materials (including combustible dust and static accumulating liquids) or dangerous reactions with incompatible materials.
+Minimize fire risks from flammable and combustible materials (including combustible dust and static accumulating liquids).
 Do not spray on a naked flame or any other incandescent material.
 Do not smoke while using or until sprayed surface is thoroughly dry.
 Do not cut, weld, solder, drill, grind, or expose containers to heat, flame, sparks, or other sources of ignition.
+Use caution around energized equipment.

 Exposure Controls / PPE